dgcameron/erpcloudextract/oac_data_replication.md

 ![](images/028.png)

 - Enter details up to the API key, then select generate, and then copy.
+Although you see the fingerprint of the key, when you hit the copy button it actually copies the public key in the background(confusing!) which is what you need.

 ![](images/029.png)